 The Degree with Honors in Neuroscience

 The degree with Honors in Neuroscience provides students with the opportunity to undertake an original research project under the supervision of one or more of the Neuroscience faculty.
 In addition to completing the requirements of the Neuroscience Program, candidates for an honors degree must enroll in Neuroscience 493-W31-494 and write a thesis based on an original research project.
 Presentation of a thesis, however, should not be interpreted as a guarantee of a degree with honors.
-Students interested in pursuing an honors project should contact the Neuroscience Advisory Committee in the spring of their junior year.
+Students interested in pursuing an honors project should contact the Neuroscience Advisory Committee in January or February of the junior year.